 Rising Leader Award

 The Rising Leader Award, established in 2021, honors mid-career individuals who are collaborative, dedicated, passionate and inspirational leaders who have made substantial contributions to advancing leadership and gender equity.

-The recipient of the 2021 Rising Leader Award will be announced during the Opening Session & Awards Program on Tuesday, March 2 at 1:00pm.
+The recipient of the 2023 Rising Leader Award will be announced during the Keynote & Awards Luncheon, which begins at 11:30 am.

 Emerging Leader Award